antononcube/PythonForPrediction-blog/MarkdownDocuments/Code-generation-by-examples.md

 - For a few of the models the secondary function produced different results, but for most not difference in results and timings were observed.
 - For some of the models that produced a correct results multiple executions were made and occasionally different (and wrong) code was generated.
+- The tests are for line-by-line generation; en-bloc tests can produce different results.
+  - Hopefully, fast and correct.
 - Of course, a more extensive benchmark study can be staged for different combinations of models, programming languages, natural languages, and workflows.
     - But that would require more planning, time, and resources.